dyakmer/Working-with-Docker/README.md

 locally.
 Try running this packaged application via docker-compose.

-Working Dockerfile, docker-compose.upload yaml and a text document with notes to your github repository.
+Working Dockerfile, docker-compose.yaml and a text document with notes to your github repository.

 ---